Why Do Dogs Like Squeaky Toys?

 Dog chewing on squeaky toy (Caption: Why Do Dogs Like Squeaky Toys?)

-You may think your dog is just trying to annoy you with its constant chewing on the squeak toy, but that’s not it.
-There are reasons that your dog loves that “squeak, squeak” sound and it has to do with its instincts.
+You may think your dog is just trying to annoy you with its constant chewing on the squeaky toy, but that’s not it.
+There are reasons that your dog loves that “squeak, squeak” sound, and it has to do with its instincts.

 Instantly Rewarding

-Dog’s love the noise that comes from biting the squeaky toy.
+Dogs love the noise that comes from biting the squeaky toy.
 The sound that comes from their action tells them they have an effective bite that is enough to create a reaction.
 The squeak tells your dog to continue biting, whereas a toy without a squeaker gives no feedback at all.
+Canines crave interaction, and these toys give them more than a toy that they simply destroy.

 This donut dog toy contains no stuffing and 2 squeakers.
 It is available in various sizes to fit your breed best.